 Parshuram’s shrap (Curse) to Karna

 Karna pleaded that he was a Sutputra (a lower caste), not Kshatriya (a warrior).
-Actually, he himself also believed that he was a charioteer‘s son.
+In fact, he also knew himself as a charioteer‘s son.
 But, Parshuram didn’t listen to his excuses & said that you are lying again – you can’t be a Sutputra, you are a Kshatriya.
 He CURSED Karna – “You would forget all my teachings when you would require them the most”.

 Later, this curse played a decisive role in Karna’s defeat & death at Arjun’s hands in the Mahabharat war.
 In that war, when Karna fought with his lifelong rival, Arjuna, he could not remember the mantras to generate the divine weapons and Arjun killed him.